Skip to content

 • save(data): Method to be implemented by subclasses for saving data.

-Create a new class that extends the IO class and implement the load and save methods.
+First, create a new class that extends the IO class and implement these load and save methods.
+The class should also have an __init__ method to initialize the necessary attributes, such as the file path.

 from pathlib import Path